dnslink-std/js/README.md

 const dnslink = require('@dnslink/js')

 // assumes top-level await
-const { found, warnings } = await dnslink('dnslink.dev')
+const { links, path, log } = await dnslink('dnslink.dev/abcd?foo=bar')

-// `found` is an object containing given "links" for the different keys found.ipfs === 'QmTg....yomU'
+// `links` is an object containing given links for the different keys links.ipfs === 'QmTg....yomU'

-// The "warnings" is always an Array and may contain a list of warnings (misconfiguration)
+// The `log` is always an Array and contains a list of log entries
-// that were found while resolving the linked data.
+// that were should help to trace back how the linked data was resolved.
-Array.isArray(warnings)
+Array.isArray(log)

+// The `path` is always an Array that may contain a list of paths that
+// each link may uses to deep-resolve values.
+The list is sorted from
+// first to last.
+path == [{
+  pathname: '/abcd',
+  search: { foo: ['bar'] }
+}]
 ```

 You can also pass a set of options: